 Yet Girlactick Beauty is not really what you might call an Instabrand.
 (An Instabrand is basically only available online and its communication is only on social media, mainly Instagram) Or at least it’s not only that.
 The brand has existed for fifteen years and it can also be found in some beauty stores accross the United States.

-I came across the brand in New York, in a Duane Reade (a kind of drugstore/ pharmacy / small supermarket) and I was really surprised because I was convinced that it was only available online.
+I came across the brand in New York, in a physical store and I was really surprised because I was convinced that it was only available online.

 It was a great surprise because I could take my time to choose my products and the shades I like the best.
 Which was great, because I think if I hadn’t been able to properly see the products, I would have probably foolishly ordered those that everybody talks about (the Matte Lip Paint in the shade Demure for example, which was in fact way too dark on my skin, or the Face Glow in the shade Natural) (well OK, this one, I should have picked it, it’s a great shade).

 – the famous Matte Bronzer in the shade Cabo, which is supposed to be perfect match for people with fair skin and who want a bronzer/ contouring product 2 in 1,

 – the Face Glow in the shade Lustre, a very pretty intense pinkish highlighter,

 – and finally, I had to try one of the best-sellers of the brand: the liquid lipstick Matte Lip Paint in the shade Divine.
 (Can you guess what kind of color it is?)
 (Don’t bother, it’s obviously a mauve pink shade) (I know, I know, I’m full of surprises! tongue )